-One of the species widely used in hybridisation, Echeveria agavoides is a rosette forming succulent from Mexico.
+This is a species widely used in hybridisation, it is a rosette forming succulent from Mexico.

 Most E. agavoides are grown in containers, don’ be tempted to overpot them.
-The trouble with over potting is that the growing medium can retain to mush and constant moisture, this can cause fungal diseases.
+The trouble with over potting is that the growing medium can retain to much moisture and also constant moisture, this can cause fungal diseases.

 Propagation is easiest by removing offsets.
 It is also possible from seed, and from some varieties by leaf cuttings.